petershin/liferay-learn/docs/commerce/latest/en/add-ons-and-connectors/salesforce/liferay-connector-to-salesforce.md

 ## Configuring the Job Scheduler Tasks

-When created, the settings editor for each Talend Dispatch Task is automatically populated with default context parameters.
+When created, the settings editor for each Talend job scheduler task is automatically populated with default context parameters.
 These parameters can be used to provide necessary credentials and to modify each task's behavior in runtime.

 ```{warning}
 Be careful when removing parameters from the settings editor.
 If you leave a key with a blank value, it will disappear when the settings are saved.
 If the keys and their values are lost, they cannot be restored, and you'll have to recreate the Talend Dispatch Task.